La Prensa (San Antonio): History of La Prensa

 La Prensa's domestic and international readership peaked during the Mexican Revolution, due largely to its position as the leading U.S. publication covering Mexico; and, unlike the print media of Mexico, La Prensa was free to print news and editorials of its choosing.
 In the 1920s, Los Angeles surpassed San Antonio as the U.S. city with the largest concentration of Mexicans.
 In the same decade, La Prensa's largest readership shifted to Los Angeles.
 On September 16, 1926, (Mexican Independence Day), Lozano launched the Los Angeles-based Spanish-language daily newspaper, La Opinión.
 As of the current date – 2=mdy — La Opinión is in its year.
-It is the nation's oldest Mexican-American daily newspaper, the US's largest Spanish-language daily newspaper, and is still directed by the Lozano family.
+It is the nation's oldest Mexican-American daily newspaper, the largest U.S. Spanish-language daily newspaper, and is still directed by the Lozano family.
 La Opinión is the enduring legacy of La Prensa.

 After the Mexican Revolution, another Mexican cultural renaissance flourished, giving more rich material for La Prensa and the two U.S. cities with the largest Mexican and Mexican-American populations.
 New York, at the time, had a large Spanish-speaking population, but it was not predominately Mexican.

 In 1936, following the Mexican Revolution, the Spanish Civil War broke-out.
 La Prensa was an important publication for politically engaged people of Mexico and exiled Mexicans in the U.S. involved in helping integrate Spanish exiles who were fleeing falangism.
 In 1953, the year that Lozano died, the Cuban Revolution began.

 Yet, circulation of La Prensa declined in the late 1950s due to several factors, namely a waning public yearning to restore pre-Mexican Revolution values, a drop in Spanish literacy by writers and readers of newer generations of U.S.-born American citizens of Mexican ancestry, and a desire by newer generations to assimilate and embrace the pop culture of the post-swing and pre-rock-n-roll eras.

 Given that La Prensa, under its founders, was strongly linked to its view of conservative pre-Revolution Mexican values, some scholars attribute its decline to being stuck in a bygone era while major cultural changes were occurring in new-generation Mexican-Americans – changes that included the Americanization of La Prensa's readership.
 The Lozono family – who sold La Prensa at a low in 1959 but retained their Los Angeles newspaper, La Opinión — struggled with changes during the decade that followed the death of their patriarch, but they had several advantages over the successive owners of La Prensa.
 The new generation of Lozanos, led by the American-born Ignacio E. Lozano, Jr., identified with forward-thinking Americans of Mexican ancestry.
 Moreover, Ignacio, Jr. had experience of having worked in the family business with the mentoring of a lifetime from his father, mother and executives close to the family.

 "Mexico abroad" was a fashionable term among many Mexican exiles.
 La Prensa was distinctly different from other major U.S. Spanish-language newspapers because of its allegiance to Mexico and its people.